SafeHome.org may receive compensation from some providers listed on this page. Learn More

 FYI: Expect to see the emergence of more technology to assist busy family caregivers as older adults continue to age.
 Lively is one of only a few medical alert companies that, so far, are meeting that demand.

 Picking a device that is the right fit is also important.
 Some older adults may be sensitive to what they perceive as a stigma; they don’t want to wear something that announces that they are vulnerable or ill.
-In these situations, a slick-looking watch like Lively’s may be just the ticket.
+In these situations, a slick-looking smartphone or flip phone may be just the ticket.

-Yet no system is perfect, and the Lively Wearable2 has a few shortcomings.
-As we see it, the lack of two-way talk on the device itself could be problematic as in the case of “Maria.”
-We also think that for those who are at a high risk of falling, this particular Lively device might not be the best fit due to its fall detection limitations (again, it does offer fall detection, but only when worn around the neck).
+Yet no system is perfect, and Lively has a few shortcomings.
+We think that for those who are at a high risk of falling, the Jitterbug phones might not be the best fit due to their lack of fall detection.
+On the other hand, the only device with fall detection, the Lively Mobile Plus, might be too bulky to wear.

 https://www.caregiving.org/caregiving-in-the-us-2020/